Australia Process Service

 Article 9

-The requirements set out in Articles 3 and 5 regarding the use of the model form and translation apply to service via indirect consular channels.
+The requirements set out in Articles 3 and 5 regarding using the model form and translation apply to service via indirect consular channels.

 Article 10, paragraph a - service by postal channels

-Australia does not object to service by postal channels, where it is permitted in the jurisdiction in which the process is to be served.
+Australia does not object to service by postal channels, where it is permitted in the jurisdiction where the process will be served.
 Documents forwarded via postal channels must be sent via registered mail to enable acknowledgment of receipt.

 Article 15, paragraph 2 - default judgments